MicrosoftDocs/azure-devops-yaml-schema/task-reference/mysql-deployment-on-machine-group-v1.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 The additional options that are supported by MySQL simple SQL shell.
 These options will be applied when executing the given file on the Database for MySQL.​

 Example: You can change to the default tab separated output format, HTML format, or XML format.
-Or, if you have problems due to insufficient memory for large result sets, use the `--quick` option.​
+If you have problems due to insufficient memory for large result sets, use the `--quick` option.​
 <!-- :::editable-content-end::: -->
 <br>